mmlengah/RayTracer/README.md

 ## Dependencies

-This project relies on two main external libraries: GLEW (OpenGL Extension Wrangler Library) and SDL2 (Simple DirectMedia Layer).
-Both of these libraries have been bundled in the `Dependencies` folder for ease of use.
+This project relies on three main external libraries: GLEW (OpenGL Extension Wrangler Library), SDL2 (Simple DirectMedia Layer), and glm (OpenGL Mathematics).
+All of these libraries have been bundled in the `Dependencies` folder for ease of use (you will have to make this folder yourself).
 Below are details on each of the dependencies:

 ---